Corporate GovernanceCorporate Governance Guidelines

 Article 11

-The Company will establish the Whistleblowing Regulations and establish the system where the Group’s officers and employees can directly report to or consult with the Company’s Legal Dept., the Audit and Supervisory Board Members, or external lawyers about systematic or personal legal violations.
-In addition, the Company will ensure that information about the person who makes a report in accordance with the said regulations will be kept in confidence and that such person will not be treated adversely due to the act of making the report.
+The Company shall establish the Whistleblowing Regulations and establish an environment and systems so that the Group’s officers and employees can directly report to or consult with the Company’s Legal Division, the Audit and Supervisory Board Members, or external lawyers about systematic or personal legal violations.
+In addition, the Company shall ensure that information about the person who makes a report in accordance with the said regulations shall be kept in confidence and that such person shall not be treated adversely due to the act of making the report.

 2

-The Board of Directors will establish an appropriate system for whistleblowing and will receive reports every year about the operational status of the whistleblowing system and supervise the system.
+The Board of Directors shall establish an appropriate system for whistleblowing and shall receive reports every year about the operational status of the whistleblowing system and supervise the system.

 Chapter 4 Ensuring Appropriate Information Disclosure and Transparency